 8. Collective issues

 9.1 Major reforms to workplace pension obligations have been implemented from October 2012.
-For the first time, all employers will be required to enrol eligible workers into a qualifying pension scheme and pay a minimum level of contributions without any active decision on the part of the worker (although the worker may subsequently elect to opt-out).
-Auto-enrolment is being introduced in stages from October 2012 with the biggest employers having to auto-enrol first.
-In the case of companies only just incorporated the auto-enrolment regime will apply from 2017.
-This means that at some point in the coming years you will be required to put in place appropriate pension arrangements and pay pension contributions for those persons you employ.
+For the first time, all employers are required to enrol eligible workers into a qualifying pension scheme and pay a minimum level of contributions without any active decision on the part of the worker (although the worker may subsequently elect to opt-out).
+Auto-enrolment was introduced in stages from October 2012 with the biggest employers having to auto-enrol first.
+In the case of companies that had only just incorporated the auto-enrolment regime would apply from 2017.
+This means that companies are now required to put in place appropriate pension arrangements and pay pension contributions for those persons you employ.